Harvington: Education

-Harvington First School is a small school of approximately 100 pupils aged 5 – 10 years.
+Harvington First School is a small school of approximately 180 pupils aged 5 – 10 years.
 Older pupils attend nearby St. Egwins Middle School and Prince Henry's High School which are in Evesham.

 Harvey Bears Nursery & Preschool offers childcare to the residents of Harvington and surrounding communities.

 Sports

 Harvington Cricket Club were winners of four Worcestershire league titles which they achieved in 2009, 2010, 2011 and 2013.
 They are in Division 5 of the Worcestershire County League.
 The club hosts county matches at various representative levels.
 In 2010 1st XI player Nathan Gage won the Worcestershire Cricketer of the Year sponsored by Duncan Fearnley and the Worcester News.
 The club runs free coaching sessions for local schools and holds Junior practice on Friday evenings.

+Harvington Cricket Club was established in 1893, with early records documenting village cricket activity during the same year, including a fixture against Dunnington on 24 June 1893.
+Reports in the Evesham Journal indicate regular club activity throughout the late nineteenth and early twentieth centuries.
+The club continues to play at its historic Anchor Lane ground in Harvington, where it runs multiple senior sides and junior programmes.
+Many Ex-Herons still support the Club; most well known is George Clarke played for 28 years, Lee Kent played for 26 years, Terry Thornton for 27 years, David Tuck Played for 18 years, Barry Carpenter played for 31 years and Keith Carpenter played for 29 years.
+Ex-Heron Jayden Lennox made his One-Day International BlackCap debut against India on the 14th January 2026.
+The former Harvington Cricket player was at the club for two seasons, from 2012 to 2013, taking a total of 137 wickets at an average of 10.90.

 Harvington Harriers Football club play in division 3 in the Evesham & District Sunday Football League.